 “Get that raft out of the water before it comes apart,” Andy Cooper yelled from shore where he’d been standing snug and warm in his jacket and jeans.
 He’d helped his brother Charlie with the first couple of raft races when they were much younger but nowadays, Andy figured he’d earned the right to watch from shore.
 “I got five-cent deposits on each of those soda bottles and I want them all back.”

 Suzanna was shivering and she couldn’t feel her feet.
 She had no idea who had dragged her onshore but she knew she was grateful.
 Just then, her Uncle Ted appeared with a bag in his hand filled with a pair of dry socks, jeans, and shoes.
 He pointed toward a nearby tent.
 “The girls change in there,” he said, his eyes twinkling.
 “And there’s something hot to drink when you’re ready.”

 His niece grunted her thanks and trudged toward the changing room with Faye and Edie and Ruth and Agnes.
-For the moment, no one had the power to speak.
+For the moment, no one had any power to speak.

-Later, as tales of the race were told indoors by a wood stove (yes, Vermonters can run a wood stove even in May), Charlie Cooper declared the Old Ladies the winners of the Amnicolist River Race and awarded the trio of rather shaken friends the official Rafting Rubber Duckie.
+Later, as tales of the race were told indoors by a wood stove (yes, Vermonters often run a wood stove in May), Charlie Cooper declared the Old Ladies the winners of the Amnicolist River Race and awarded the trio of rather shaken friends the official Rafting Rubber Duckie.

 “They won by a nose,” Charlie said.
 “Ruth’s.”

 “And we promise not to do it again next year,” Agnes said.